thoughtspot/thoughtspot.github.io/_end-user/onboarding/intro-onboarding.md

 {: id="onboarding-valid-email"}
 - **Valid emails**  All users must have valid emails.

   To include users in the onboarding process, each user profile must include a valid email address; see [Create a user]({{ site.baseurl }}/admin/users-groups/add-user.html#add-user).
+[Contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html) to whitelist email domains.

   To load and validate user information (including email addresses) in bulk, we recommend using Active Directory configuration and sync.
 See [Configure LDAP for Active Directory]({{ site.baseurl }}/admin/setup/LDAP-config-AD.html).

-{: id="onboarding-tscli-configuration"}
-- **Onboarding configuration**  Before starting the onboarding process, an administrator must specify the configuration through the [tscli onboarding command]({{ site.baseurl }}/reference/tscli-command-ref.html#tscli-onboarding).
+Before starting the onboarding process, an administrator must specify the configuration.

 {: id="onboarding-process"}
 ## Onboarding Process ##